gtag('config', 'AW-16963987033');

 (technically speaking…)

-• Guided visual expression is combined with psychotherapy to help people explore thoughts, feelings & experiences
+• Guided art-making is combined with psychotherapy to help people explore thoughts, feelings & experiences

 • No artistic training or talent is required and it’s used with people of all ages

-• Benefits include enhanced emotional release, problem-solving, insight, confidence, feeling energized & activated & stress reduction
+• Benefits include emotional expression, problem-solving, insight, confidence, feeling energized & activated, and stress reduction

 • Art therapists’ education includes human development, counseling theories, psychopathology, ethics, and skills and theories specific to art therapy

-• Licensing varies by state, but in NJ (LPAT) and CT (CLAT), only licensed art therapists can call themselves “art therapist” and describe the service they offer as “art therapy,” whereas in PA, art therapists are licensed as licensed professional counselors (LPC)
+• Licensing varies by state.
+In NJ (LPAT) and CT (CLAT), only licensed art therapists can call themselves “art therapist” and describe the service they offer as “art therapy.”
+In PA, art therapists are licensed as licensed professional counselors (LPC)

 • Nationally, art therapists are credentialed by the Art Therapy Credentials Board